-Better software for Better research-

 The Turing Way project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: 10.5281/zenodo.3332807

-What if a generation of research stop doing this?
+What if a generation of researchers stop doing this?

 • Tools and methods used for a particular results are NOT known and shared…